tonsky/datascript/README.md

 ## Project status

 Pre-alpha quality.
-I spent just one week on implementation—it’s straightforward, non-optimized and has no meaningful error reporting.
+I spent just one week on implementation — it’s straightforward, non-optimized and has no meaningful error reporting.

-Following features are supported:
+The following features are supported:

 * Database as a value: each DB is an immutable value.
 New DBs are created on top of old ones, but old ones stay perfectly valid too
 * Triple store model